The terms sore throat, strep throat, and tonsillitis often are used interchangeably, but they don't mean the same thing.

 Other causes of sore throats include viruses, which may cause inflammation only of the throat around the tonsils and not of the tonsils themselves.

-Strep throat is caused by a bacterium called Streptococcus pyogenes or group A streptococcus.
+Strep throat is caused by a bacterium called Streptococcus pyogenes or group A Streptococcus.
 Strep throat is most common among school-age children and adolescents, peaking at 7 or 8 years of age.
-Children To some extent, the symptoms of strep throat depend on the child's age.
+To some extent, the symptoms of strep throat depend on the child's age.

-Children over three years of age with strep may have an may have an extremely painful throat, fever over 102 degrees Fahrenheit (38.9 degrees Celsius), swollen glands in the neck and pus on the tonsils.
+Children over three years of age with strep may have an extremely painful throat, fever over 102 degrees Fahrenheit (38.9 degrees Celsius), swollen glands in the neck and pus on the tonsils.

 Cough, runny nose, hoarseness (changes in your voices that make sound raspy) and conjunctivitis (also called pinkeye) are not symptoms of strep throat.
 If your child has these symptoms, a virus may be the cause of illness instead.
 It's important to be able to distinguish a strep throat from a viral sore throat, because strep infections are treated with antibiotics.